-- All school staff will maintain a positive school culture where monitoring, promoting, and incentivising attendance is seen as everyone's responsibility; staff, child and parent/carer. - Our schools nominated Senior Attendance Champions (a member of the leadership team) who has responsibility and oversight of attendance matters (supported by other colleagues where required).

-Their name and contact details are:

-Westminster: Angela Liu (Principal): angela.liu@southbank.org

-Kensington: David MacMorran (Principal): david.macmorran@southbank.org

-Hampstead: Erika Dingli (DSL): erika.dingli@southbank.org
+- All school staff will maintain a positive school culture where monitoring, promoting, and incentivising attendance is seen as everyone's responsibility; staff, child and parent/carer. - The school has a nominated Senior Attendance Champion (a member of the leadership team) who has responsibility and oversight of attendance matters (supported by other colleagues where required).
+Their name and contact details are: - Westminster: Angela Liu (Principal): angela.liu@southbank.org - Kensington: David MacMorran (Principal): david.macmorran@southbank.org - Hampstead: Erika Dingli (DSL): erika.dingli@southbank.org